 Reading Path

-Technics, media, data, and the design of post-ritual scenes.
+Technics, media, data, AI, and the design of scenes adequate to their deferral function.

 Introduction

 Attend to the scene.
 Not to the content that circulates through it, not to the message it transmits, but to the scene itself — the structured space of shared attention that makes any content possible.
-This path develops Center Study's analysis of technology as fundamentally a matter of scenic design: the construction and maintenance of scenes adequate to their deferral function.
-Read it with your attention on the actual scenes you inhabit.
+This path is for anyone working in technology, AI, or media who wants a framework that goes deeper than utility or disruption.
+Center Study's analysis of technology is fundamentally about scenic design: the construction and maintenance of scenes adequate to their deferral function.
+Bouvard's Substack is the primary source here — it is where Center Study most directly engages AI, data, algorithms, and contemporary technics.

 The imperative as the origin of technology — the argument that all technological organization is organized around command structures that originate in the ritual scene.
 Having established the originary account of technology, we can ask: what happens to that account in conditions of post-ritual modernity?